Continuous Quivers of Type A (IV) Continuous Mutation and Geometric Models of $\mathbf E$-clusters: Introduction

-We describe mutation paths (Definition \ref{def:mutation path}) and generalize the exchange graph of a cluster structure to the space of mutations for a cluster theory (Definition \ref{def:space of mutations}).
 In Definition \ref{def:reachable} we define what it means for one cluster to be (strongly) reachable from another.
-We then show we have achieved the goal of working around the afore-mentioned obstruction. \begin{thm}[Theorem \ref{thm:projectives reach injectives}] Consider the $\mathbf E$-cluster theory of $\CAR$ where $A_\R$ has the straight descending orientation.
-The cluster of injectives is strongly reachable from the cluster of projectives. \end{thm}
+We then show we have achieved the goal of working around the afore-mentioned obstruction.

-We then provide a commutative diagram of embeddings of cluster theories to show how many existing type $A$ cluster structures are related: \begin{thm}[Theorem \ref{thm:commutative diagram}] For any $0<m<n\in \Z$ there is a commutative diagram of embeddings of cluster theories

-\end{thm} The cluster theories cross the top are from \cite{CCS}, \cite{HolmJorgensen}, \cite{BaurGraz}, and \cite{IgusaTodorov1}.
-The one on the bottom is from Part (III) of this series.
-We define an abstract cluster structure (Definition \ref{def:cluster structure}) and show there is a commutative diagram of cluster theories that almost completely restricts to a commutative diagram of cluster structures: \begin{thm}[Theorem \ref{thm:structural embeddings}] The commutative diagram of cluster theories on the left restricts to the commutative diagram of cluster structures on the right (without the vertical arrow).